Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Evaluation methodology

 \section{Evaluation methodology}

 We design a multi-turn evaluation that relies on an LLM simulating a \emph{user} (\emph{User LLM}) which converses with the evaluated AI system (\emph{Target LLM}) across eight scenarios within four use domains.
-We apply our evaluation methodology to examine anthropomorphic behaviours in four AI systems: Gemini 1.5 Pro (gemini-1.5-pro-001), Claude 3.5 Sonnet (claude-3-5-sonnet-20240620), GPT-4o (gpt-4o-2024-08-06), and Mistral Large (mistral-large-2407).\footnote{All systems were evaluated in July and August 2024.}
+We apply our evaluation methodology to examine anthropomorphic behaviours in four AI systems: Gemini 1.5 Pro (gemini-1.5-pro-001), Claude 3.5 Sonnet (claude-3-5-sonnet-20240620), GPT-4o (gpt-4o-2024-08-06), and Mistral Large (mistral-large-2407).